-From within the broad range of humanistic disciplines mentioned above the core of the collection will consist of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, writing program administration.
-Select materials on editing and publishing, and writing centers (online and departmental) will be selected.
+Collection consists of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, writing program administration.
+Select materials on editing and publishing, and writing centers will be selected.

 English language materials will be collected, unless particular items in other languages are specifically requested.